viruskizz/42bangkok-minishell/README.md

 $minishell: echo    testing $HOMEx      "path$HOME"        'single' && ls src* | wc -l
 ```

+#### 2.2 Split input

-2.2 Split string input to token by field (Lexical Analyzer).
+Split string input to token by field (Lexical Analyzer).
+The fields are handled.

+- Space ` `
+- Tab `\t`
+- Newline `\n`
+- End of string `\0`

 No need to split quoting metachar to single token.
 So important to still keep single and double quoting in string.
-Because we need to handle them after
+Because we need to handle them after.

 **Result:**